zahidmak/UserRoleManagementMVC5/README.md

 # UserRoleManagementMVC5
-User Role Management in MVC5 using OWIN
+User Role Management in MVC5 using OWIN<br>
 Features:
 <br>
     - Keep user locked after registration.
 Admin has to unlock the user to allow user to sign in<br>